max-mackie/PromptSphere/README.md

 Navigate to http://localhost:3000 to view the application.

 ## To-do / Next Features
-[] Implement Search
+- [ ] Implement Search
-  -Search by prompt
+  - Search by prompt
-  -Search by tag
+  - Search by tag
-  -Search by username
+  - Search by username
-[] Implement Click on tag
+- [ ] Implement Click on tag
-[] Implement View other profiles
+- [ ] Implement View other profiles

 ## Deployment on Vercel